 After returning to sunny California in July 2011, Brianna was selected to design and lead a music therapy program at a private school and clinic for children on the Autism spectrum, in Irvine, CA. The creation of this program provided Brianna with an opportunity to develop a complete music therapy curriculum that worked collaboratively with special education programs, as well as Speech, Behavioral, and Occupational therapies.

 Working professionally in the field of Autism, Brianna furthered her education by becoming a certified Neurologic Music Therapist in October 2012.
 This cutting edge certification provides her with a unique skill set that explains how music affects the brain, using evidenced-based techniques and approaches.
 Brianna is an active member of the American Music Therapy Association, Certification Board of Music Therapists, Western Regional chapter of the American Music Therapy Association, and Music Teachers’ Association of California.
-She is also on the Board of Directors of Music Movement, a non-profit whose mission is to bring music and instruments to individual and music programs in Southern California, and an active alumni within the Epsilon Delta chapter of Phi Sigma Sigma.
+She is also on the Board of Directors of Music Movement, a non-profit whose mission is to bring music and instruments to individual and music programs in Southern California.
+Most recently, Brianna became a mother to her son, Wesley in October 2015.
 The launch of Play Your Part, Inc. is a dream come true, and Brianna is excited for the next chapter of her career in which you can Play Your Part!

 Meghan Davis, MT-BC, is an alumna of Loyola University New Orleans, where she studied flute, piano, and guitar and graduated from the College of Music and Fine Arts with a Bachelor of Music Therapy.
 Originally a music education major, she sought a career that could combine her desire to work with special needs students and her love of music.
 As soon as she discovered music therapy, she knew it was a perfect match.
 While at Loyola she sat principal flute of the Loyola Symphony Orchestra and the Wind Ensemble, played flute and piccolo in the pit orchestra for the operetta Candide, and participated in a variety of small ensembles.
 She completed a music therapy internship in Northfield, Minnesota at Laura Baker Services Association, where she provided music therapy groups and individual sessions for adults with developmental disabilities.
 During her internship she honed her ability to create effective, age-appropriate music interventions for clients of all ages and functioning levels.
 She then moved back to her home state of Texas where she worked for Southwestern Music Therapy, gaining experience working with a variety of clients, from at-risk teens with anxiety and depression, to children with developmental disabilities, to older adults with Alzheimer’s and dementia.
 In Texas, she also worked for Sheila’s Musical Expressions, where she lead group music classes for young children and also taught guitar, piano, and voice lessons to students with learning challenges like ADHD and vision impairment/blindness.
 She was recently married to her husband, Tyler, and moved to Orange County to be with him.
 She is excited to be a member of the Play Your Part team and looks forward to helping people flourish through music.